Inspired Entertainment, Inc. (NASDAQ:INSE) Expected to Post Quarterly Sales of $65.50 Million

-Analysts expect Inspired Entertainment, Inc. (NASDAQ:INSE – Get Rating) to report sales of $65.50 million for the current quarter, Zacks Investment Research reports.
-Three analysts have made estimates for Inspired Entertainment’s earnings, with the highest sales estimate coming in at $67.70 million and the lowest estimate coming in at $63.40 million.
-Inspired Entertainment reported sales of $41.50 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 57.8%.
-The firm is expected to report its next quarterly earnings report on Monday, January 1st.
+Wall Street brokerages expect Inspired Entertainment, Inc. (NASDAQ:INSE – Get Rating) to report $65.50 million in sales for the current fiscal quarter, according to Zacks.
+Three analysts have made estimates for Inspired Entertainment’s earnings.
+The lowest sales estimate is $63.40 million and the highest is $67.70 million.
+Inspired Entertainment reported sales of $41.50 million in the same quarter last year, which would suggest a positive year over year growth rate of 57.8%.
+The business is scheduled to report its next earnings results on Monday, January 1st.

-According to Zacks, analysts expect that Inspired Entertainment will report full year sales of $266.37 million for the current fiscal year, with estimates ranging from $260.40 million to $270.50 million.
-For the next financial year, analysts expect that the company will post sales of $282.80 million, with estimates ranging from $274.60 million to $289.50 million.
-Zacks’ sales calculations are an average based on a survey of sell-side research firms that cover Inspired Entertainment.
+According to Zacks, analysts expect that Inspired Entertainment will report full-year sales of $266.37 million for the current year, with estimates ranging from $260.40 million to $270.50 million.
+For the next year, analysts forecast that the firm will post sales of $282.80 million, with estimates ranging from $274.60 million to $289.50 million.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of analysts that that provide coverage for Inspired Entertainment.

-Inspired Entertainment (NASDAQ:INSE – Get Rating) last issued its quarterly earnings results on Tuesday, May 10th.
-The company reported $0.05 earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.10) by $0.15.
-During the same period in the prior year, the business posted ($0.69) EPS.
+Inspired Entertainment (NASDAQ:INSE – Get Rating) last issued its quarterly earnings data on Tuesday, May 10th.
+The company reported $0.05 earnings per share for the quarter, topping analysts’ consensus estimates of ($0.10) by $0.15.
+During the same quarter in the previous year, the firm earned ($0.69) EPS.

-In related news, Director Michael R. Chambrello bought 10,000 shares of the stock in a transaction dated Tuesday, May 24th.
-The stock was bought at an average price of $9.91 per share, with a total value of $99,100.00.
-Following the purchase, the director now owns 18,226 shares in the company, valued at approximately $180,619.66.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other news, Director Michael R. Chambrello purchased 10,000 shares of the company’s stock in a transaction that occurred on Tuesday, May 24th.
+The shares were purchased at an average price of $9.91 per share, with a total value of $99,100.00.
+Following the purchase, the director now directly owns 18,226 shares of the company’s stock, valued at approximately $180,619.66.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 Insiders own 12.27% of the company’s stock.

 About Inspired Entertainment (Get Rating)